Capitalizing on Career Development in the Classroom

-Students are encouraged to connect with our office their first year to discuss their career plans and aspirations.
+Students are encouraged to connect with our office during their first year to discuss their career plans and aspirations.

 - Implement a writing assignment in which students identify and research career or major options.

-- Encourage use of Strong Interest Inventory or Meyers -Briggs Type Indicator and have students reflect on results.
+- Encourage use of the Strong Interest Inventory or Meyers -Briggs Type Indicator and have students reflect on results.

 - Invite us to deliver a short Career Services overview or full presentation to your class.

 Résumés and the Job Search

 Résumé formatting and the job search are industry-specific, and students should be familiar with the best ways to find internships and/or employment in their particular field.